ruby/www.ruby-lang.org/en/community/index.md

   work-in-progress, discuss the future of Ruby, and welcome newcomers to the Ruby community.

+  Additionally, you can visit [rubyvideo.dev](https://www.rubyvideo.dev/) to find videos of Ruby conferences and talks.

 [Podcasts](podcasts/)
 : If you prefer to listen to discussions about Ruby rather than read, you can tune into one of these awesome Ruby podcasts.
 These Rubyists